-Overview

 Development Finance Certified Professional (DFCP) Program.
 Start down the road to personal and professional advancement today.

-Scholarships are available to attend this event.
+Scholarships are available for CDFA Members in need to attend CDFA Training Courses.
 Learn more about the

-and submit your application today.
+CDFA Foundation Scholarship Program and submit your application today.

 Please note that the application deadline is two weeks prior to the course start date.

 CDFA permits only one person to log in and participate in the course.
 If multiple people are accessing the course without paying to attend, we will terminate the connection and access.
-CDFA offers group discounts for organizations that wish to register multiple people.

 |